 About the Project

-- Conducting an architectural survey and evaluation of the garden apartments to assess their physical integrity and historical significance;
+County Historic Preservation Program staff has analyzed the garden apartment buildings in Westover as part of a 2016 request for local historic district designation.
+Staff conducted an architectural survey and evaluation of the garden apartments to assess their physical integrity and historical significance.

-On June 23, 2016, the Arlington County Historical Affairs and Landmark Review Board (HALRB) received a request to study the Westover neighborhood for consideration as a local historic district.
-Two public meetings were held to discuss the request.
+On June 23, 2016, the HALRB received a request to study the Westover neighborhood for consideration as a local historic district.
+Three public meetings have been held to discuss the request.

-On November 30, 2016, the HALRB held a public hearing as a first step in a historic designation review process.
+On November 30, 2016, the HALRB held its initial public hearing as a first step in the historic designation review process.
 After hearing public comments from many speakers, the board made two decisions:

 - The study area meets designation criteria.
 Arlington County’s Zoning Ordinance requires that potential historic districts meet at least two of eleven designation criteria (Section 11.3.4).
 The HALRB found that the Westover study area meets at least two.
 In particular, the property is listed on the National Register of Historic Places and the property has character, interest, or value as part of the development, heritage or cultural characteristics of the county.

-- Further study is needed of only the garden apartment buildings, including those listed in the Historic Resources Inventory that was approved by the County Board in 2011.
-The HALRB directed County historic preservation staff to conduct further analysis in conjunction with the ongoing County study to assess the creation of zoning tools and proposals for the preservation of market rate affordable housing.
+- Further study is needed of only the garden apartment buildings, including those listed in the Historic Resources Inventory (HRI) that was approved by the County Board in 2011.
+The HALRB directed Historic Preservation staff to conduct further analysis in conjunction with the ongoing County Housing Conservation District study to assess the creation of zoning tools and proposals for the preservation of market rate affordable housing.

 About Local Historic Districts in Arlington